New: Transitions Support Groups for Dealing with Life Challenges

 In addition, I count many, many others as part of my supporting tribe.

-It also became clear to me that there would be no better time to offer some transition support groups sessions wherein stories could be told and shared with others as we all move through the transitional stages of change.
-From the chaos of loss we move to reorganization and to eventual acceptance and hope.
+It also became clear to me that there would be no better time to offer some transition support group sessions wherein stories could be told and shared with others as we all move through the transitional stages of change.
+From the chaos of loss, we move to reorganization and to eventual acceptance and hope.